 |Copyright: J. Rubio|

-Contrary to many people's ideas, he was one of the few wards who was actually shot and killed on the property.
+Contrary to many people's ideas, he was the only ward who was actually shot and killed in an escape attempt while still on the school's property.
 You see, most people assume that Sam Goins was shot at Preston, but he wasn't.
 They also think a lot of people were killed at Preston, not counting deaths by natural causes.
 There really wasn't that many, only a handful that I have uncovered.
 Unlike the stories of Anna Corbin or Samuel Goins, Herman Huber's death has been pretty much ignored over the years.
 To my own knowledge, I was the first person to even mention his story, since the days the story made newspaper headlines.

 Herman Huber was received at Preston on December 6, 1910.
 There is no sort of notation as to what sort of crime or conviction he may or may not have had.
 The enormous antique register book at the State Archives only reflects the word "delinquent" next to Herman's name on the list.
 Other wards entries usually depicted the crime and conviction for the reason they were sent to Preston.
 In Herman's case, it just says "delinquent."
 This has been a mystery I still have yet to uncover, as to why he was sent there at all.
 I could never find any archives stating that he had committed any crimes.
 It seems apparent that whoever sent him to Preston, wanted him to stay for four years being that his release date was written for August of 1914.